 This myrish lens with its message is marked for the eyes of Cat alone.
-Note the emphasis on seeing, the eyes and on Cat, recalling cat-eyes and the CotF.
-The maester refuses to give Ned the message.
+Note the emphasis on seeing, the eyes and on Cat, (also reminiscent of cat-eyes and the CotF).
+Luwin refuses to give Ned the message.
 Ned is not the recipient and neither is Luwin.
 Ned isn’t the greenseer and neither is Luwin.
 In analogy to the few who see through weirwoods, only Catelyn is meant to see and read the message.

-The message is also concealed in a false bottom of the wooden box, which evokes both greenseers and wisdom concealed in weirwoods or even the shadows of past children of the forest concealed in living ravens.
+The message is also concealed in a false bottom of the wooden box, which evokes both greenseers and wisdom concealed in weirwoods.

 Catelyn nodded, not trusting to speak.
 The maester placed the paper on the table beside the bed.
 It was sealed with a small blob of blue wax.
 Luwin bowed and began to retreat.

 The true message may stand for the truth recorded by weirwoods.
-For all we know, the weirwoods themselves may reveal their secrets in a manner only discernible by greenseers.
-Weirwood paste is supposed to wed Bran to the trees and help him see, to see the truth as witnessed by the weirwood.
-It is the key to all connected weirwoods’ true memories.
-What Bran sees appears to be transmitted in a “private language” because though Bloodraven is also hooked up to a weirwood, he does not see what Bran sees through the Winterfell weirwood.
-Bloodraven has to rely on Bran’s account of what he saw.
+The “private language” may be a reference to the unique connection between a weirwood and greenseer or the whisperings of the leaves of a weirwood that only insiders can understand.
+Perhaps this language also implies that only a Stark is able to see through the Winterfell weirwood.
 Given Winterfell’s importance as a major stronghold of the North and the saying that there must always be a Stark in Winterfell, the Winterfell godswood and heart tree may hold special significance, in fact, the tree’s memories may only be accessible to a greenseer who understands the “private language” of that particular heart tree.
-That Lysa sends this message and that both sisters understand a private language hints at Lysa’s gifts being equal to Catelyn’s.

 The night air was as cold as the grave on her bare skin as she padded across the room.